sanghvirachna/assignment/README.md

 - `GET /customers/:id/total_sales`: Calculate total sales for a customer.

 Please replace `:id` with the actual ID of the invoice or customer.

+## 🧪 Testing

+The application includes a suite of tests built with Jest and Supertest.
+These tests cover the main functionalities of the application and ensure that everything is working as expected.

+To run the tests, first, make sure you have Jest and Supertest installed.
+If not, you can add them with `npm install --save-dev jest supertest`.
+Then, you can run the tests with `npm test`.

+Remember to replace `:id` with the actual ID of the invoice or customer when making requests.
+Enjoy coding! 😊